Gabby Petito case: Forensic psychiatrist weighs in on Utah officers' bodycam footage, Laundrie family

 MOOSE, WYOMING - Forensic psychiatrist Dr. Ziv Ezra Cohen suggested there is more to the Moab City, Utah, Police Department's bodycam footage of Gabby Petito and Brian Laundrie than meets the eye and that Laundrie's family may be in a state of denial.

 Moab police released bodycam footage from Aug.
-12 last week showing officers interacting with Petito, 22, and Laundrie, 23 — an engaged couple traveling cross-country in a Ford van that they converted into a camper — after a witness called 911 around two weeks before she disappeared to report a "possible domestic violence" incident.
+12 last week showing officers interacting with Petito, 22, and Laundrie, 23 — an engaged couple traveling cross-country in a Ford van that they converted into a camper — after a witness called 911 around two weeks before she disappeared to report a "possible domestic violence" incident, as Fox News Digital first reported.

 The caller was heard telling a dispatcher that "the gentleman was slapping the girl" and hitting her, Fox News confirmed Monday after exclusively obtaining audio of the call.